 As part of the SCI immersion, students will do a community assessment project.
-This will give them an opportunity to discover needs and assets in the local communities and will then share those needs, assets, and ideas for service learning opportunities with their class.
-A service learning site is available on Canvas where students can find opportunities as well as complete and submit service learning reflection forms.
+This will give them an opportunity to discover needs and assets in a local community and will then share those needs, assets, and ideas for service-learning opportunities with their class.
+A servicelearning site is available on Canvas where students can find opportunities as well as complete and submit service-learning reflection forms.

-Students are encouraged to contact the SCI Service Learning Director, Dr. Lee Rosenthal, before beginning any service learning activity so she can provide guidance as they complete their service learning activity.
-A service learning symposium will be held annually in the spring, and students will have that opportunity to share their service learning activities with faculty, students, and members of the community.
+Students are encouraged to contact the SCI Service Learning Director, Dr. Rosenthal, if they have any questions about service-learning activities.
+A service-learning symposium is held annually.
+This is currently planned for Tuesday, February 6, 2018 with abstracts due during the first week of January.
+In this symposium, students have the opportunity to share their service-learning activities with faculty, students, and members of the community.
 Participation in this symposium can be included in their applications for residency programs.